 THE FORGIVABLE PARENT

 In this series of blog posts, I apply my knowledge of the negative impact of perfectionism to the realm of parenting, making the case for critically examining how we are shaped by the "rules" and judgments that govern the parenting world.
 My aim is to help parents balance evidence-based advice with trusting their gut in order to raise children who are resilient, open-minded, and curious.
-My posts so far include: The Forgivable Parent; The Problem with Perfectionistic Parenting; When Values Collide; The Scoop on Oops; and Talking to Your Child About Being Left Out.
+My posts include: The Forgivable Parent; The Problem with Perfectionistic Parenting; When Values Collide; The Scoop on Oops; and Talking to Your Child About Being Left Out.

 In The Forgivable Parent, I talk about what I mean (and don't mean) by the term "forgivable parent" and explain how being flexible can sometimes be more important than being "right" or "the best."